AlessandroCavaglia/Reddit-R-place-clone/README.md

 The result is a simple website managed with spring that can be easyli dockerized and gives a simple rPlace clone with zoom features.A missing feature is a limit for the requests but this is meant as an exercise so it isn't gonna be implemented

+## Installation
+The project is a simple spring maven project that can be easily run with standard maven.
+The project is configured to run with a redis local image i suggest using docker with
+'''
+docker pull redis
+'''

 ## Proof of concept

 ![](https://raw.githubusercontent.com/AlessandroCavaglia/Reddit-R-place-clone/main/RPLACE_2.gif)